travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/Hotel.md

 - maintain the parameter *token* empty in the request
 - request the field *token* in the graph response.

-The value stored in field *token* in HotelConnection element in response, must be used in the subsequent query putting it in *token* input parameter.
+The value stored in the field *token* in HotelConnection element in response, must be used in the subsequent query putting it in *token* input parameter.
 This process must be repeated setting the token of the previous response in the query parameter until the query return *"Hotels not found"*.
 In token queries, only *token* parameter must be filled.

 ### Filter
 This field allows to make a more accurate query.
-Please, consider that is not necessary that AND and OR fields be filled, multiple filters can be used without the use of this fields.
-There is two kind of fields inside this filter:
+Please, consider that is not necessary that AND and OR fields be filled, multiple filters can be used without the use of these fields.
+There are two kinds of fields inside this filter:

-- *Date filters*: in this API, an hotel can be created, updated and deleted.
-These *date filters* allow to search by dates in which the hotels has been created, updated or deleted.
+- **Date filters**: in this API, a hotel can be created, updated and deleted.
+These *date filters* allow searching by dates in which the hotels have been created, updated or deleted.

-- *Field filters*: these fields allow to search hotels that have information in indicated fields.
+- **Field filters**: these fields allow searching hotels that have information in indicated fields.
 It is possible to indicate these field filters: country, category, destination, name, coordinates.

 ### Relay
-This field allows to search by relay type search.
+This field allows searching by relay type search.
 More about relay in: [relay](https://relay.dev/docs/en/introduction-to-relay)

 *Note*: not implemented in 2020-03-02

 ## Other particularities

-- Count field in HotelConnection is for internal use and does not refer to hotels returned.
-There is not any field that shows this information.
+- Count field in HotelConnection inform of the number of hotels that will be returned to the complete response for this concrete query (it includes pagination).

 - PageInfo element inside response must be used for relay search queries.

 ### GIATA Data

-GIATA information can be retrieved in node GiataData inside HotelData node.
+GIATA information can be retrieved in the node GiataData inside HotelData node.
 This information is not returned by default, please contact us if you need this information.

 ### Mapping
-Mapping in this API differs lightly of booking flow mapping process. [https://docs.travelgatex.com/hotel-x/plugins/mapping/](Booking Flow Mapping)
+Mapping in this API differs lightly of booking flow mapping process.
+[Booking Flow Mapping](https://docs.travelgatex.com/hotel-x/plugins/mapping/)

 #### Amenity Map

-This functionality allows to return amenity codes in the context that the client wants.
+This functionality allows returning amenity codes in the context that the client wants.
 This functionality needs a .csv file that will be loaded in our FTP system (same file for this API and Booking Flow).

 ##### Format File